bufbuild/protobuf-es/docs/runtime_api.md

 The concept of descriptors is foundational in Protobuf.
 A descriptor is used to describe the properties of individual types in the Protobuf grammar.
 Descriptors are also Protobuf messages themselves and are defined in Protobuf's [descriptor.proto](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto) file.

 When Protobuf compilers such as `protoc` or `buf` are run against Protobuf files, they generate these descriptors.
 They can then be used in a variety of ways, such as generating code using Protobuf plugins.
+Each descriptor corresponds to the various types inside the .proto files such as `EnumDescriptorProto`, `ServiceDescriptorProto`, `FieldDescriptorProto`, and `DescriptorProto` (for message types).
+These descriptors are encapsulated inside a `FileDescriptorProto` representing the entire file.
+At the top of this hierarchy sits the `FileDescriptorSet`, which is simply a list of `FileDescriptorProto`s and represents all the files the compiler parsed.

 Descriptors are very powerful and can be extremely convenient.
 However, they are not without their idiosyncrasies:

 * list of idiosyncrasies

-To help alleviate the difficulty of working with these peculiarities, Protobuf-ES provides a convenient abstraction with Descriptor Interfaces.
+To help alleviate the difficulty of working with these peculiarities, **Protobuf-ES** provides a convenient abstraction with Descriptor Interfaces.

 ### Descriptor Interfaces

-what we have documented is good, but we are missing a reference to DescriptorSet, and we need to explain createDescriptorSet() with an example, and we have to explain that those exact types are used for plugins with @bufbuild/protoplugin

-**Protobuf-ES** uses its own interfaces that mostly correspond to the FileDescriptor objects representing the various elements of Protobuf grammar (messages, enums, services, methods, etc.).
-Each of the framework interfaces is prefixed with `Desc`, i.e. `DescMessage`, `DescEnum`, `DescService`, `DescMethod`.
+**Protobuf-ES** uses its own interfaces that mostly correspond to the descriptors listed above.
+Each of the framework interfaces for a single file is prefixed with `Desc`, i.e. `DescFile`, `DescMessage`, `DescEnum`, `DescService`, `DescMethod`.

 The hierarchy starts with `DescFile`, which represents the contents of a Protobuf file.
-This object then contains all the nested `Desc` types corresponding to the above.
+This object then contains all the nested `Desc` types, each of which are an abstraction for the actual Protobuf descriptor types.
 For example:

 ```
 -- DescFile